Skip to main content

 Browse the API reference

-Every endpoint, every field, every error code.
+Every endpoint, field, and error code.

 Permits & allowances

-EIP-2612 token approvals for non-custodial flows.
+Gasless token approvals for self-custody accounts.

 Contact support